Skip to content

 shopping_list = ["bagels", "cabbage", "eggs", "apples", "oranges"]

-groceries = marvin.beta.Image(
+groceries = marvin.Image(

 "https://images.unsplash.com/photo-1588964895597-cfccd6e2dbf9",